translate/pootle/docs/features/translation_memory.rst

 .. versionadded:: 2.7.3

-In order to use them they must be enabled on :setting:`POOTLE_TM_SERVER` and you will need to populate them using the :djadmin:`update_tmserver` command specifying the TM to use with :option:`--tm <update_tmserver --tm>` and the display name with :option:`--display-name <update_tmserver --display-name>`:
+In order to use them they must be enabled in :setting:`POOTLE_TM_SERVER` and you will need to populate them using the :djadmin:`update_tmserver` command specifying the TM to use with :option:`--tm <update_tmserver --tm>` and the display name with :option:`--display-name <update_tmserver --display-name>`: